“The Grazing Goat: Country-style pub with rooms and fabulous food, in a peaceful neighbourhood close to some of London's best shops”

 - Guest Lounge

 The decor is 'country': lots of oak (panelling, chairs, a wardrobe, enormous sleigh beds), and sketches of fish and birds on the blue-grey walls.
 A pot of miniature hydrangeas and book of London maps sat at the head of our comfy bed; quirky wire lampshades dangled down from a beam.
-The mod cons are in place, too (Freeview TV, digital radio with an iPod dock), and there's a decent tea tray with cafetiere coffee.
+The mod cons are in place, too (Freeview TV, digital radio with iPod dock, Dyson fan), and there's a decent tea tray with cafetiere coffee.

 Our peaceful top-floor Superior room overlooked a quiet mews and office block to the back; ones at the front look onto a charming street with boutiques and eateries.
 We can't personally vouch for the ones above the dining room, but we haven't heard any complaints about noise.
 Although Standards are slightly smaller, they’re still spacious and attractive (particularly those at the back of the building).